rssfrncs/TodoAppExample/README.md

 The application has a small set of e2e tests written using TestCafe.

+The tests can be run against either dev or production but the site must be located at http://127.0.0.1:8080.

 Make sure you have Chrome installed or change the specified browser (or browsers if you desire) in `package.json`.

 Run `yarn run e2e`.